 Zainab Iqbal is a general assignment roving reporter, mostly around Southern Brooklyn.
 You can reach her at Zainab@bklyner.com She is also fluent in Urdu.

-OPEN POSITION – political reporter, also covering Crown Heights and the surrounding Central Brooklyn neighborhoods.
+OPEN POSITIONS – political reporter, also covering Crown Heights and the surrounding Central Brooklyn neighborhoods and Park Slope/Downtown Brooklyn.
+We will fill them as soon as we hit our subscriber targets.

 ADVERTISING: Got a business or service you want to promote to the residents of Brooklyn?
 Bklyner is definitely the place to do it.
 We’ve built a strong, loyal readership that is engaged with the neighborhood.
 They’re interested in supporting local businesses and are aware that a good community is founded on a thriving local economy.
 Email Liena@bklyner.com for details about our readership and rates for an advertising campaign.

-EVENTS LISTINGS: Please feel free to add to our events calendar, and email Editor@bklyner.com if you need any help.
-Our events roundups are at editorial discretion, but you are welcome to flag your event for consideration by emailing Editor@bklyner.com.
-If you’d like a sponsored post, please email Dina Rabiner at Dina@bklyner.com.
+EVENTS LISTINGS: Please feel free to add to our events calendar at Bklyner.com/calendar/, and email Editor@bklyner.com if you need any help.
+All events need to be approved, so may not post instantly.
+Our events roundups are at editorial discretion.
+If you’d like to have your post featured in teh calendar, the rate is $50/week, please email Liena@bklyner.com.

 NEW BUSINESS: If you are opening a business in Brooklyn, we’d like to know and give you a shout out in one of our openings roundups which we try to do monthly for as many neighborhoods as we can.
 Please email details including contact to Editor@bklyner.com with a subject line: FOR NEW BUSINESS ROUNDUP.
 If you’d like a sponsored post, please email Liena Zagare at Liena@bklyner.com.